WatForm/fortress/DevelopersGuide.md

         + problemState -> problemState
         + purpose:
             * if the tc of an expr is only uses positively
-            * replaces the tc with ...
+            * replaces the tc with a new, uninterpreted, axiomatixed function
             * may still be negative uses of tc remaining
         + methods: constants, datatype, minimal
         + preconditions: nnf, typechecked
-        + postconditions: ??
+        + postconditions: !nnf, !skolemized, !noQuant, !onlyForall
-        + unapply: none (FIX THIS)
+        + unapply: removes all functions it created from the interpretation

+    - ClosureEliminationEijckTransformer
+    - ClosureEliminationLiuTransformer
-    - ClosureEliminationIterativeTransformer
+    - ClosureEliminationClaessenTransformer
         + problemState -> problemState
         + purpose:
             * remove all uses of transitive closure
-            * replaces the tc with ...
+            * replaces the tc with a new, uninterpreted, axiomatized function
         + methods: constants, datatype, minimal
         + preconditions: typechecked
-        + postconditions: !tc
+        + postconditions: !tc, !nnf, !skolemized, !noQuant, !onlyForall
-        + unapply: none (FIX THIS)
+        + unapply: removes all functions it created from the interpretation

 * SortInferenceTransformer    @Nancy
     - theory -> theory